 - In a bid to use less toxins on my skin, it’s another natural product to add to my collection

-- Personally, it works really well for me I’m happy to say.
-Much better than any deodorant I’ve had previously.
+- It works really well for me I’m happy to say.
+It’s better than any deodorant I’ve had previously.
 I do still have ‘warm’ moments however that’s me and my hormones right now and no deodorant on this planet will stop that.

 - It has quite a strong smell that took me a bit of getting used to.
 It’s the Patchouli (bless you) oil apparently.

 - First few applications I found it quite scratchy under my arms, often leaving them red but not sore.
 However I found that if I shaved a little of an end off with scissors, this smoothed the bar out and stopped this happening, also wetting the bar helps too.